ozcanturkmen/ontocsv/README.md

     public static void main(String... args) {
         try{
             new InstancePopulator.Builder()
-                .withPath("assets")     // there should be 2 csv files and an .owl file present in ./assets directory .withConfigurator("config.yml") // transformation rules are placed in config.yml, located somewhere within the classpath
+                // there should be 2 csv files and an .owl file present in ./assets directory
+                .withPath("assets")
+                // transformation rules are placed in config.yml, located somewhere within the classpath .withConfigurator("config.yml")
+                // existing OWL2 named individuals (if any) will be pre-processed
+                .withOWL2Correction()
-                .withOWL2Correction()   // existing OWL2 named individuals (if any) will be pre-processed .withSpec(InstancePopulator.Builder.OWL_DL_MEM) // this is the default spec (Jena ontology model specification)
+                // this is the default spec (Jena ontology model specification) .withSpec(InstancePopulator.Builder.OWL_DL_MEM)
-                .build()    // get an InstancePopulator instance with above configuration .process(); // resulting ontology will be named as generated.owl } catch(Throwable e){
+                // get an InstancePopulator instance with above configuration .build()
+                // resulting ontology will be named as generated.owl, skipped records will be reported in skipped.txt
+                .process();
+        } catch(Throwable e){
             // Expect to catch some IllegalArgumentExceptions here, in case of misconfiguration }